DimoDimov/Library/README.md

 # Overview

-A simple yet powerful domain based approach is used which suits ideally for mid to large projects.
+An simple yet powerful domain based approach is used which suits ideally for mid to large projects.

 In order to run the project locally without cors issues we installed a small library for development purposes - `cors-anywhere`.